 Below, we’ve generated a CSV file using the CSV Generator Snap.
 The CSV file contains the category column.
 We use the Categorical to Numeric Snap to encode the values in this column.
 We apply both integer encoding and one hot encoding to see the differences.

 The table below shows the output of the Categorical to Numeric Snap.
 The first column is the original data from CSV Generator Snap.
 The column in red (category_int) is the result of Integer Encoding.
 The columns in blue (category_Comics, category_Crafts, category_Design, category_Film & Video, category_Food, category_Music, and category_Publishing) are the result of One Hot Encoding.
 Now that the categorical column is in integers or numerical data, data scientists can easily move the data to build their machine learning model.

-The ML Snap Packs are included in SnapLogic Data Science, an extension of the Enterprise Integration Cloud that provides a visual drag-and-drop approach to developing and deploying machine learning models.
+The ML Snap Packs are included in SnapLogic Data Science, an extension of the Intelligent Integration Platform that provides a visual drag-and-drop approach to developing and deploying machine learning models.
 Check out our other ML Snap Packs: ML Core Snap Pack and ML Analytics Snap Pack.